jginsburgn/mobile-app-development-project/README.md

 - 180301-> A [Google Volley](https://developer.android.com/training/volley/index.html) example.
 - 180305-> SQLite based CRM, with usage of SQLiteOpenHelper, Cursors and SQLiteDatabase classes, with more advanced entities and CRUD.
 - 180315-> A WordPress RESTful API consumer based on AsyncTask, JSON{Object,Array} and HttpUrlConnection.
+- 180319-> A WordPress RESTful API consumer based on Google's Volley.
+(A modification of 180315)

 Jonathan Ginsburg.
 January 15, 2018.